 While most businesses are content with the standard benefits (discounts, reduced administrative cost, reduction in fraud along with increased transparency and efficiency) there are some who are getting more out of the cards.
 There has been a rise in businesses that are using fuel card report figures, in conjunction with other business figures, to peer even deeper into cost management and cost efficiency.

-At Fleetcare we took a close look at five of the most popular ways to get even more from fuel cards and fuel card reports
+we take a look at five of the most popular ways to get even more from fuel cards and fuel card reports.